Daphne and Celeste: Later activities

-In a "Where Are They Now?" interview with Q magazine in 2005, Karen DiConcetto stated that the whole project was "100% manufactured", and that the girls auditioned for it in New York in 1998: "I just talked about shoes for an hour."
+In a "Where Are They Now?" interview with Q magazine in 2005, Karen DiConcetto stated that the whole project was "1,000% manufactured", and that the girls auditioned for it in New York in 1998: "I just talked about shoes for an hour."
 She considered the Reading Festival to be the highlight of the whole experience, and mentioned her work in theatre afterwards, specifically a play called Tourrettaville, written by a boy with Tourette's syndrome.
 DiConcetto received positive reviews for her portrayal of "CB's Sister" in the FringeNYC award-winning Peanuts spoof Dog Sees God.
 That production was adapted for an Off-Broadway debut featuring a number of big-name celebrities, including Eliza Dushku and America Ferrera.

-In the same interview, Celeste Cruz said that she had also worked in theatre and that the duo were planning to break into television.
+In the same interview, Cruz said that she had also worked in theatre and that the duo were planning to break into television.
 In 2004, Celeste also took the role of "Maria" in the movie Brooklyn Bound.
 In 2009 she appeared in an Emmy-nominated episode of 30 Rock entitled "Generalissimo".
-Celeste can also be found on Twitter.
+Cruz can also be found on Twitter.
 Unlike DiConcetto, she considered the Reading Festival incident the "end of the party for us".

 Daphne and Celeste were also interviewed by Bad Horsey towards the end of 2005, with the questions coming from the B3ta web community.
 The interview was posted on the Estudio Caballito Malo website and featured in the Popbitch newsletter.
 An edited version was published in the January 2006 edition of the UK publication Fused Magazine.

 DiConcetto has a role in Holger Ernst's The House Is Burning, which premiered at the 2006 Cannes Film Festival on 26 May.
 The film was produced by Wim Wenders, and is considered a German production, despite being filmed around New Jersey.
 In 2005, Daphne and Celeste had a mini reunion tour in the UK with Lolly.
-Celeste Cruz sang guest vocals on a song for Kent Odessa.
+Cruz sang guest vocals on a song for Kent Odessa.